(CDR-3110) Concurrency and Pacing - Does Intent Matter?

 (CDR-3193) How to Best Prepare for and Navigate a Subcontractor Default Insurance (SDI) Claim

-Author(s)/Presenter(s): Michael Oliveri, PSP; Joseph W. Wallwork, PE CCP CFCC PSP FAACE
+Author(s)/Presenters(s): Michael Oliveri, PSP; Joseph W. Wallwork, PE CCP CFCC PSP FAACE

-Subcontractor Default Insurance (SDI) policies are more frequently being carried in lieu of standard payment and performance bonds.
+Subcontractor default insurance (SDI) policies are more frequently being carried in lieu of standard payment and performance bonds.
 While there are many advantages to utilizing SDI, it is a common misconception with these policies that when a default occurs, reimbursement for costs incurred are instantaneous and simple.

 (CDR-3214) Understanding and Applying the Elements of Constructive Acceleration